pantopic/turbokube/README.md

 # TurboKube

-A fork of Virtual Kubelet's [Mock Provider](https://github.com/virtual-kubelet/virtual-kubelet/blob/main/cmd/virtual-kubelet/internal/provider/mock/mock.go) customized for load testing the Kubernetes Control Plane.
+A fork of Virtual Kubelet's [Mock Provider](https://github.com/virtual-kubelet/virtual-kubelet/blob/main/cmd/virtual-kubelet/internal/provider/mock/mock.go) designed specifically to load test the Kubernetes Control Plane.
 Simulate the load of a 10,000 node cluster using a handful of small virtual machines.

 ## Once upon a time on LinkedIn…